 Learn about the unique dynamics of your board and expedite your orientation by asking for materials such as:

 In short, ask for anything that 1) makes you feel comfortable, and 2) educates you on what’s expected.
 And don’t be afraid of making micro requests.
-Everything you need may be theoretically covered in the board book, but there might be individual documents that will be more digestible than the board book’s legalese-filled pages.
+Everything you need may be theoretically covered in the board book, but individual documents might also be available.
+They’ll likely be easier to understand than the board book’s legalese-filled pages.

 “Boards frequently underestimate the importance of onboarding new members; instead, new members are carelessly added to board meetings, barely getting an introduction to their new colleagues around the table.”